Design of Microlens Arrays for Thermal Imaging with Spintronic Poisson Bolometers: Introduction

+At the array level, this constraint on the active area can be quantified using the fill factor (FF) metric, defined as the ratio of the photosensitive area to the total pixel area \cite{bruschini2023challenges}.
+A higher fill factor indicates that a larger portion of each pixel actively detects light, leading to greater light collection efficiency.
+While mature MWIR imaging platforms, such as detector arrays based on Type-II superlattices (T2SL) photodiodes \cite{jasik2025demonstration}, mercury cadmium telluride (MCT/HgCdTe) photodiodes \cite{destefanis2007advanced}, and vanadium oxide (VO$_x$) microbolometers \cite{celik2020640}, can achieve high optical fill factors ($>70\%$), many emerging architectures require substantial in-pixel electronics \cite{hampel202464, taylor2026mid}, or engineering tradeoffs \cite{ramos2023optical}, which can reduce the geometric fill factor and degrade optical coupling efficiency.

+A conventional approach to increasing the effective fill factor is to integrate detector arrays with a microlens array (MLA) \cite{bruschini2023challenges, kang2022substrate, pan2025metalens}.
+Three common planar microlenses include spherical microlenses, Fresnel zone plate (FZP) microlenses, and metalenses \cite{dilhan2020planar}.
+Among these, spherical microlenses are frequently utilized due to their straightforward design and geometric simplicity.
+Current literature exploring spherical MWIR microlens arrays predominantly focuses on case-specific optimizations \cite{allen2016increasing, jin2022light, lee2020design}.
+Typically, these studies employ rigorous computational methods, such as Finite-Difference Time-Domain (FDTD) \cite{allen2016increasing, jin2022light, lee2020design} or Rigorous Coupled-Wave Analysis (RCWA) \cite{pan2025design}, to simulate focusing efficiency and optical transmission.
+Although individual geometric parameters such as lens sag and radius of curvature are often optimized, generalized parametric studies that map the scaling laws between sensor active size, microlens diameter, lens sag, and light-collection performance remain limited.

-In this paper, we show general design rules of spherical microlens arrays for mid-wave infrared (MWIR) detector arrays.
-Guided by the simulations, we fabricate a microlens array sample to demonstrate that the proposed geometrical parameters are practically achievable.
-Next, we show theoretically how microlens arrays can affect the imaging performance of spintronic Poisson bolometer arrays in terms of NEDT.
-This study merges the fields of microphotonics, spintronics, and thermal imaging.
+In this paper, we show a parametric design of aluminum oxide-based (Al$_2$O$_3$) spherical microlens arrays for MWIR detectors based on FDTD simulations.
+Guided by these simulations, we fabricate a microlens array sample to demonstrate that the proposed geometrical parameters are compatible with practical fabrication.
+We further show through system-level modeling that microlens arrays can theoretically improve the imaging performance of the recently developed spintronic Poisson bolometer arrays by decreasing NEDT.
+Although microlens arrays are a well-established technology, their targeted use to engineer optical coupling for SPBs introduces a meaningful pathway to system-level enhancement for this emerging detector modality.
+Beyond the specific detector demonstrated here, this study also provides a systematic MWIR design framework that relates microlens geometry and detector active area to focal behavior and optical concentration, yielding practical design rules that are relevant to MWIR detector arrays with limited active area, and to our knowledge, are not commonly presented in a generalized form in the literature.